AItoid/WindowsPrivacyGuide/README.md

 This guide will cover everything you need to know in a simple matter for anonymizing, de-bloating, and optimizing the operating-system Windows 10 as much as possible.
 Newer Windows OS' such as 10 & 11 have many unnecessary programs and files, as well as many options that spy on you by default, as well as collecting all of your information.
 WindowsPrivacyGuide will respect your time, and will enlighten you in this compiled guide of how to take back your privacy when using the Windows OS.
-Do keep in mind that this guide primarily targets Windows 10 due to it not being in the spotlight as much, as well as it being preferred for privacy and all around convenience.
+Do keep in mind that this guide primarily targets Windows 10 due to it not being in the spotlight as much, as well as it being preferred for privacy-modifications and all around convenience.
 This guide will be in order from what you should do first, to what you should do last.
 Photos will be included for those that would like precise instructions that are easy-to-follow.

 ### Chapters